tahoe-lafs/tahoe-lafs/docs/running.rst

 First you have to install the Tahoe-LAFS software, as documented in INSTALL.rst_.

-The ``tahoe`` program in the ``bin`` directory is used to create, start, and stop nodes.
+The ``tahoe`` program in your virtualenv's ``bin`` directory is used to create, start, and stop nodes.
 Each node lives in a separate base directory, in which there is a configuration file named ``tahoe.cfg``.
 Nodes read and write files within this base directory.

 A grid consists of a set of *storage nodes* and *client nodes* running the Tahoe-LAFS code.
 There is also an *introducer node* that is